remykarem/remykarem.github.io/books/src/kotlin-book/src/classes_and_objects/sealed_class.md

 }
 ```

-Sealed classes in Kotlin is very similar to Rust's enums.
 Here is the Rust equivalent of the Kotlin code above.

 ```Rust
 enum Employee {